divyapasa/Marketing-Analysis-using-SQL/README.md

 # Analysis

-I have analyzed the dataset using SSMS(SQL Server Management Studio) and also performed visualization in [Tableau](https://public.tableau.com/app/profile/divya1779/viz/MavenMarketingAnalysis/Dashboard1).The dataset was divided into 2 tables: customer and purchase.
+I have analyzed the dataset using SSMS(SQL Server Management Studio) and also performed visualization with [Tableau](https://public.tableau.com/app/profile/divya1779/viz/MavenMarketingAnalysis/Dashboard1).The dataset was divided into 2 tables: customer and purchase.
 The below questions were answered through analysis.

 1. Are there any null values or outliers?
 How will you handle them?